**Our graduate open houses for this year have concluded, but you can watch the presentation portion of the open house here.

 For people with an MA degree in Communication, there are a number of career options in the private and public sector.
 Some students have gone on to careers in personnel, human resources, marketing, advertising, public relations, and education (often at community colleges).
 People seeking a PhD are usually pursuing employment in an academic setting, primarily focused on research and teaching.
 Since a PhD is a research degree, and the University of Arizona is in the top tier of America's research universities, students often come to this graduate program seeking quality training and education in how to design and conduct research with a significant social impact.
 Usually such students take positions with universities after completing their degree.

-The committee considers the following: a. the applicant's undergraduate GPA, and graduate GPA (if applicable), b. the Graduate Record Exam (GRE) scores submitted by the applicant, c. three letters of recommendation, d. the quality of the applicant's writing sample, e. the statement of purpose written by the applicant; is there a good fit between the applicant's educational interests and what the program has to offer in coursework and faculty expertise?
+The committee considers the following: a. the applicant's undergraduate GPA, and graduate GPA (if applicable), b.
+GRE scores submitted by the applicant (or other relevant supports for quantitative competency), c. three letters of recommendation, d. the quality of the applicant's writing sample, e. the statement of purpose written by the applicant; is there a good fit between the applicant's educational interests and what the program has to offer in coursework and faculty expertise?

 Ideally at least one or two would come from a former professor - someone who was your instructor in class and can speak to your educational skills and performance.
 Letters from employers and supervisors are also acceptable.